-Dampness, rot and infestation Repair category 3 Notes Damp and rot related defects were found within the property including timber decay and high moisture readings.
-A reputable timber and damp specialist should carry out a full and thorough inspection of the entire property with exposure works prior to purchase.
-Traces of wood bore infestation were noted to timbers within the property including within the main roof space.
+Dampness, rot and infestation Repair category 2 Notes Above average damp readings were obtained to localised sections of lower wall lining at ground floor level.
+A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
+Traces of wood bore infestation were noted to timbers within the property, including to visible roof timbers.
 In the absence of valid guarantees for previous timber specialist treatment works, a reputable timber specialist should carry out a full and thorough inspection of all timbers within the property and provide estimates for any recommended remedial works.

 Chimney stacks

 Repair category 2

-Notes Weathering noted to chimney stacks and repairs are required.
+Notes Open joints noted to sections of pointing at a chimney stack and repairs are required.

-Roofing including roof space Repair category 2 Notes Loose and chipped roof slates noted and repairs are required.
-Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-There is a flat roof to the front dormer window at first floor level which was unseen from ground level at the time of inspection.
+Roofing including roof space Repair category 2 Notes There is a flat roof to the rear elevation.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.
+Some loose and broken roof slates were visible and repairs are required.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.